AnalogJ/lexicon/CONTRIBUTING.md

 # Hook into testing framework by inheriting unittest.TestCase and reuse
 # the tests which *each and every* implementation of the interface must
-# pass, by inheritance from define_tests.TheTests
+# pass, by inheritance from integration_tests.IntegrationTests
 class FooProviderTests(TestCase, IntegrationTests):

 	Provider = Provider